 Price: 320,00 RSD – 950,00 RSDApproximately in EUR: 2.72 EUR

-Devi balm against viral warts contains essential oils of tea tree and ravensara, as well as herbal extract of willow bark, which have a pronounced antiviral and keratolytic effect.
+Devi viral warts balm contains essential oils of tea tree and ravensara, as well as herbal extract of willow bark, which have a pronounced antiviral and keratolytic effect.
 The balm effectively removes warts in a natural way without damaging healthy tissue and prevents their recurrence.
 The essential oil of ravensara is a world-famous powerful oil from the island of Madagascar, the most beautiful point on the east coast of Africa.

 Viral warts are changes in the skin caused by an infection with human papilloma viruses (HPV).
 The same virus also causes cold sores on the lips.
 When the virus penetrates the skin, it infects epithelial cells which is manifested by the appearance of sores.
 There are about 100 subtypes of human papilloma virus; they all choose the point on the skin or mucous membranes where to form sores.
 These are usually the most inconvenient places that are easily irritated, so the infection causes itching and often hurts.
 Warts can expand when there is auto-inoculation – the transmission of the disease from one part of the body to another; this usually happens when we scratch ourselves on the infected area, and then rub on the uninfected part of the skin.
 The virus is most effective when it reaches under our nails, because then we spread it not only to ourselves, but also to others.
 It is usually impossible to determine when we caught it because the incubation period can be several months.